amartincolby/Rust-Quick-Guide/README.md

 fimly rooted in the physical world.

 Rust starts on the academic end of the spectrum of languages and moves toward the machine in search of maximum, real-world performance.
-Meanwhile Rust's philsophical counterpart, C, starts from the machine and moves toward symbolic purity.
+Meanwhile, Rust's philsophical counterpart, C, starts from the machine and moves toward symbolic purity.
 Indeed, the entire purpose of C was to be "portable assembly": the thinnest possible symbolic layer over machine instruction to faciliate writing